Learning to Discover Iterative Spectral Algorithms: Empirical Results

 \subsection{Evaluation Setup}

-\paragraph{Eigenproblems and linear systems.} We target a memory- and communication-constrained regime in which projections onto large Krylov subspaces are impractical; in such settings, acceleration is often obtained via polynomial preconditioning~\cite{saad1985practical,barrett1994templates,saad2003iter,saad2011eig}, which can be implemented in low storage and with reduced communication since it avoids inner products.
-Accordingly, we treat the cost of applying the polynomial as negligible relative to the dominant solver operations, and quantify preconditioning performance by the resulting reduction in iteration count.
+\paragraph{Linear systems and eigenproblems.} We consider a computational regime in which the dominant cost is determined by the number of outer Krylov iterations, a standard metric for comparing polynomial preconditioners of the same degree~\cite{saad1985practical,barrett1994templates,saad2003iter,saad2011eig,bergamaschi2021parallel}.
 In this setting, a trained neural engine is deployed as a plug-in and invoked from \textsc{Matlab} to output the coefficient sequence that defines the polynomial updates.
 Spectral probes are obtained from a short warm start: for eigenproblems, we run 20 iterations of \texttt{eigs} (Krylov--Schur algorithm) using the same search subspace dimension as the main run; for linear systems, we run 50 Lanczos steps without storing the Lanczos basis.

-Sparse test matrices are drawn from the SuiteSparse Matrix Collection and span electronic-structure, thermal finite-element, structural/mechanics, and circuit/model-reduction problems, with sizes $n\in[468,\,1.6\times 10^6]$ and condition numbers ranging by orders of magnitude; see~\cref{tab:test_matrix_details}.
-Furthermore, all test matrices are spd (in eigenvalue problems, the indefinite operators are implicitly squared).
-Full experimental details are deferred to Appendix~\ref{sec:realworld_appendix}.
+We use a broad set of sparse test matrices drawn from the SuiteSparse Matrix Collection~\citep{DavisHu2011,Kolodziej2019}, which spans electronic-structure, thermal finite-element, structural/mechanics, and circuit/model-reduction problems, with sizes $n\in[468,\,1.6\times 10^6]$ and condition numbers ranging by orders of magnitude.
+Furthermore, all test matrices are spd.
+For linear systems, we use polynomial preconditioning as a second-level accelerator on top of inexpensive explicit preconditioners, such as Jacobi, AMG or incomplete Cholesky.
+In eigenvalue problems, the indefinite operators are implicitly squared.
+Full experimental details are given in Appendix~\ref{sec:realworld_appendix}.

-\paragraph{Matrix functions. } We trained a neural network engine to approximate $\mathbf{X}^{-1/2}$ with a polynomial and evaluate it on covariance whitening for a regularized DNA similarity Gram matrix derived from \textit{E.\ coli} K-12 MG1655 (U00096.3).
-Using a $9$-mer spectrum embedding with $4^9=262{,}144$ features and $250$ sequences, we construct a feature matrix $\mathbf{A}$ and compute inverse square root approximation of $\mathbf{X}=\mathbf{A}\mathbf{A}^\mathrm{T}+\lambda\mathbf{I}.$ The matrix $\mathbf{A}$ is highly sparse (with nonzeros density around $0.375\%$), which makes this setting well-suited for polynomial spectral methods, since they require only efficient matvecs and avoid explicit factorizations.
+\paragraph{Matrix functions. } We consider approximation of $\mathbf{X}^{-1/2}$ with a polynomial for covariance whitening of a regularized DNA similarity Gram matrix derived from \textit{E.\ coli} K-12 MG1655 (U00096.3).
+Using a $9$-mer spectrum embedding with $262{,}144$ features and $250$ sequences, we construct a feature matrix $\mathbf{A}$ and compute inverse square root approximation of $\mathbf{X}=\mathbf{A}\mathbf{A}^\mathrm{T}+\lambda\mathbf{I}.$ The matrix $\mathbf{A}$ is highly sparse (with nonzeros density around $0.375\%$).